 Taking everything too personally fattens the Victim with bogus self-importance.
 We are more easily offended to the extent we suffer from too much self-preoccupation.
 Unless you're developing a Clown character for a performance (taking everything personally makes any clown funnier), it's a good idea to discover what is actually personal to you and what is not.
 Now Thyself.
 Not everything is personal; most of life, society, the culture and the world at large can be pretty fucking impersonal.

-The Courtship Compulsion results from a loss of vertical integrity.
+Courtship Compulsion results from a loss of vertical integrity.
 When we seek and expect unconditional love from another person, it places them under immediate pressure to deliver the impossible.
 What flawed human can love unconditionally all the time?
-As any external projection of unconditional love persists, we overlook who we truly are at essence.
-We are love at essence.
+As any external projection of unconditional love persists, we overlook how we are love at essence.
 By realizing as much, we can engage in romantic liaisons and longterm loving relations -- not from any desperate need or search for love but -- from the offering of self as love.
-Being in love - resting in our essence as love itself -- takes on new meaning here.
+The act of being in love - residing in our essence as love itself -- takes on new meaning here.

 Part One: Orientation

 Part Two: Integrity Loss and Recovery

 the force of commitment, what feeds the being